Healthy Sweet and Sour Chicken Recipe

 Instructions

-- When chicken is finished cooking, remove from the pan and set aside in a dish.
+- When chicken is finished cooking, remove the chicken from the pan and set aside in a bowl.

-- Add vegetables to the pan that the chicken cooked in and saute for 3-5 minutes until softened.
-Don’t over cook, we don’t want them to be mushy!
+- Add onions, bell peppers, and broccoli to the pan.
+Stir together and sauté for 5 minutes until they begin to soften.
+Don’t overcook the vegetables, we don’t want them to be mushy!

-- Once vegetables have cooked, remove from the pan and set aside.
+- Once the vegetables have cooked, remove from the pan and set aside in the same bowl you reserved your chicken in.

-- Serve over rice, cauliflower rice or as is!
+- Serve over rice or cauliflower rice and enjoy!

 This was really delicious and will definitely make it again!
 5”thanks a lot for all the work you put into providing those recipes!